The Professionals (TV series): Controversy

 Some quarters of the British press seized on these aspects to insist that the programme was moronic and "comic-strip".
 However, reaction from other critics, including The Times and The Daily Telegraph newspapers, was more favourable.

 The first series episode "Klansmen" was withdrawn in the UK, ostensibly due to its race-related subject matter.
 The episode has never been screened on terrestrial television in the UK, although it did screen uncut on the cable television channel Super-channel in 1987, and has been screened in other countries including South Africa, New Zealand, Australia, Argentina and the Philippines.
 In 2020 the episode was available to stream on Amazon Prime.
 LWT refused to explain its view that while the episode remained unsuitable for British television viewers, it continued to be licensed to broadcasters in other countries.

 The show was also criticised for political incorrectness.
-Mary Whitehouse, President of the National Viewers' and Listeners' Association, was among those who highlighted the occasional use of sexist and racist terms.
-As an example, in the closing credits of the episode 'Stake Out' two supporting actors are identified as 'Attractive Blonde' and 'Handsome Negro'.
-At the time such dialogue or descriptions were not seen as being disparaging towards minority groups.
+Mary Whitehouse, President of the National Viewers' and Listeners' Association, called the show, "violent, uncouth and unsavoury".

+In the closing credits of the episode "Stake Out" two supporting actors are identified as "Attractive Blonde" and "Handsome Negro".
+At the time such dialogue or descriptions were not seen as being disparaging.
 However, in the late 1980s and early 1990s the series was criticised by feminist groups.
 Yet, with the exception of "Klansmen", for which racist terms were a necessary part of the story, use of such terms in The Professionals was scarce in comparison to, for example, the 1970s police television programme The Sweeney.